Contrive: A National Exhibition of Photo Manipulation and Surreal Photography

 CALL FOR ARTISTS OPEN, CLICK HERE TO SUBMIT!

-Description: Persistence is an exhibition that features work from female artists from across the country.
-This exhibition is open to functional, non-functional, 2D, 3D, fine art, and fine craft in all mediums.
-In honor of Women’s History Month, this exhibition is open to all female artists living in the United States, and is held at the d’Art Center in Norfolk, Virginia.
+Description: Contrive is a national juried exhibition that features surreal photography and photo manipulation.
+This exhibition is open to all photography that involves transforming or altering a photograph using either digital or physical methods, such as long or double exposures, compositing, or digital software AS WELL AS photography that is surreal in content.
+Throughout history, photographers have created their own worlds using darkroom tricks and optical illusions.
+Today we can create our own peculiar worlds using real-life objects/settings, editing programs, or both.
+This exhibition is open to all artists living in the United States and will be juried by Amanda Bradley, and curated by d’Art Center Staff.
 The d’Art Center is Norfolk’s thirty-year-old art center and includes working professional artist studios and provides a wide variety of exhibitions and programming open to the public.
 The d’Art Center is located in the NEON district of Norfolk.

 Submission fee: $35.00 for up to 3 works